altf000/ConcatAdapterDelegates/README.md

 }
 ```

-### 5. If we need to use a Jetpack Paging we need to create a PagingDataSource and declare a PagingData in the ViewModel
+### 5. To use a Jetpack Paging we need to create a PagingDataSource and declare a PagingData flow in the ViewModel

 ```kotlin
 class PagingDataSource : PagingSource<Int, DItem>() {